Morocco, Western Sahara and Mauritania Overland Tour

 *Trip highlight* Ride the famous Mauritania mineral train!
 The train is up to 3km in length with 200 cars weighing up to 84 tons making it one of the longest and heaviest trains in the world.
-We’ll be sitting in open top cars so make sure you bring a blanket and you’re wrapped up warm with a good scarf to protect your face from dust!
+We’ll be sitting in open top cars so make sure you bring a blanket and you’re wrapped up warm with a good scarf and goggles to protect your face from dust!
 The way we do it, there is no ore on the car, this allow us to get the best views when climbing up the ladder while still having room to move and use the walls of the car to protect us from the wind.

 This iron ore express to Choum in the Mauritanian interior will depart around 4-6 pm and arrive at 3am the following morning

 Arrive in Choum at 3am and spend the rest of the night/morning in igloo tents!

-Sleep in to late morning and enjoy a local brunch
+Wake up in the morning and enjoy a camping breakfast

 We start exploring the Adrar region of Mauritania

-Drive to UNESCO world heritage Chinguetti, a holy city of islam.
-We’ll tour its libraries and other historical monuments and buildings including the much loved Friday Mosque of Chinguetti, the national symbol of Mauritania
+Drive to UNESCO world heritage Chinguitti, a holy city of islam.
+We’ll tour its library and other historical monuments and buildings including the much loved Friday Mosque of Chinguitti, the national symbol of Mauritania

 The city was for centuries the gathering point for pilgrims of the Maghreb to gather on their way to Mecca.
 Africans claim it as the 7th most holy city of Islam.
 Much of the old centre dates from the 12th century.

-Evening sunset watched from the huge sand dunes of Chinguetty
+Evening sunset watched from the huge sand dunes of Chinguitty

-Overnight in Hotel Eden, a traditional stone guesthouse, Chinguetty
+Overnight in Hotel Eden, a traditional stone guesthouse, Chinguitty

 Early morning 80km journey through pure desert and dune

 Once upon a time it was an important stop of the trans-caravan routes of the Sahara.
 In YPT, we nicknamed Ouadane the Pompei of Mauritania for its sprawling city in ruins which is sure to amaze you.

 It was here that products of sub-Saharan Africa were traded with those of the Maghreb